Congruence for lattice path models with filter restrictions and long steps: Boundary Points and Congruent Regions

-In this section consider notions, which are convenient for counting paths in the auxiliary lattice path model in the presence of long steps.
+In this section, we consider notions, which are convenient for counting paths in the auxiliary lattice path model in the presence of long steps.
 We will see, that multiplicities on the boundary of a region uniquely define multiplicities in the rest of the region.
-For proving indentities between multiplicities in two congruent regions, it is sufficient to prove such identity for their boundary points. \begin{definition} Consider lattice path model, defined by set of steps $\mathbb{S}$ and set of restrictions $\mathcal{C}$ on lattice $\mathcal{L}$.
+For proving identities between multiplicities in two congruent regions, it is sufficient to prove such identities for their boundary points. \begin{definition} Consider the lattice path model, defined by a set of steps $\mathbb{S}$ and a set of restrictions $\mathcal{C}$ on lattice $\mathcal{L}$.
 Subset $\mathcal{L}_0\subset\mathcal{L}$ with steps $\mathbb{S}$ and restrictions $\mathcal{C}$ is called a region of the lattice path model under consideration. \end{definition} Intuitively, region $\mathcal{L}_0\subset\mathcal{L}$ is a restriction of the lattice path model defined by $\mathbb{S}$, $\mathcal{C}$ on lattice $\mathcal{L}$ to the subset $\mathcal{L}_0$.
-Word 'restriction' is overused, so we consider regions of lattice path models instead. \begin{definition} Consider $\mathcal{L}_0\subset\mathcal{L}$ a region of the lattice path model defined by steps $\mathbb{S}$ and restrictions $\mathcal{C}$.
-Point $B\in\mathcal{L}_0$ is called a boundary point of $\mathcal{L}_0$ if there exists $B^\prime\in\mathcal{L}$, $B^\prime\notin\mathcal{L}_0$ such that step $B^\prime \to B$ is allowed in $\mathcal{L}$ by set of steps $\mathbb{S}$ and restrictions $\mathcal{C}$.
-Union of all such points is a boundary of $\mathcal{L}_0$ and is denoted by $\partial\mathcal{L}_0$. \end{definition} Definition \ref{bounddef} introduces notion, reminiscent to outer boundary in graph theory.
-Note that boundary points are defined with respect to some lattice path model under consideration.
-For brevity, we assume that this lattice path model is known from the context and mentioning it will be mostly omitted. \begin{example} For a strip in the auxiliary lattice path model, its boundary is in the left filter.
+The word 'restriction' is overused, so we consider regions of lattice path models instead. \begin{definition} Consider $\mathcal{L}_0\subset\mathcal{L}$ a region of the lattice path model defined by steps $\mathbb{S}$ and restrictions $\mathcal{C}$.
+Point $B\in\mathcal{L}_0$ is called a boundary point of $\mathcal{L}_0$ if there exists $B^\prime\in\mathcal{L}$, $B^\prime\notin\mathcal{L}_0$ such that step $B^\prime \to B$ is allowed in $\mathcal{L}$ by a set of steps $\mathbb{S}$ and restrictions $\mathcal{C}$.
+The union of all such points is a boundary of $\mathcal{L}_0$ and is denoted by $\partial\mathcal{L}_0$. \end{definition} The definition \ref{bounddef} introduces a notion, reminiscent of the outer boundary in graph theory.
+Note that boundary points are defined with respect to some lattice path models under consideration.
+For brevity, we assume that this lattice path model is known from the context, and mentioning it will be mostly omitted. \begin{example} For a strip in the auxiliary lattice path model, its boundary is in the left filter.
 It is depicted in Figure \ref{bstrip}.

 \end{example} \begin{example} Consider region $\mathcal{L}_0$ of the unrestricted lattice path model, as depicted in Figure \ref{bpascal} and highlighted with blue dashed lines.
-Its boundary is a set of points highlighted with purple dashed lines.
+Its boundary is a set of points highlighted with purple \mbox{dashed lines}.